Daniyal-Tahsildar/FSM_SECURITY_VERIFICAATION/README.md

 - [Properties](properties) : Contains the assertion files and tcl script.
 - [Images](Images) : Contains the images used in this readme file.
 - [Group5_Report.pdf](https://github.com/Daniyal-Tahsildar/FSM_SECURITY_VERIFICAATION/blob/1dc113b084539e79567d35ed2802e036a82326b4/Group5_Report.pdf) : Project report.

+  *Feel free to explore these directories to gain insights into the project's architecture and components.
+All project details are documented in the report*